 It's logical to think that paying more for expensive brands of nonstick cookware (such as ScanPan, Swiss Diamond, and Caraway) will buy you safety, longer life, and better cooking results, but this isn't the case.
 Expensive nonstick pans (including hybrid brands like Hexclad) usually have a better build quality, so they're thicker, with better heat distribution, but the nonstick qualities are about the same no matter how much you spend.

 All nonstick, no matter how much you pay for it, lasts an average of 1-5 years.
 Expensive brands may last closer to five years than one year, but compared to cast iron and stainless steel, which last for decades, this is pretty pathetic.
-(And again, a serious landfill issue.)
+(And again, a landfill issue.)

 Anolon Nouvelle Copper skillets are well built, has excellent heating, and isn't too expensive.